RS Quest: Design

 The boat was designed for the British Sea Cadets to replace their existing fleet of older boats and also as a family day sailer.

 The RS Quest is a recreational sailing dinghy, with the hull built predominantly of rotomoulded Comptec PE3 polyethylene.
 It has a fractional sloop rig with aluminum spars and wire standing rigging.
 The hull has a nearly-plumb stem, a vertical transom, a transom-hung aluminum rudder controlled by a tiller and a retractable glassfibre centreboard.
 It displaces 309 lb and can carry 805 lb of crew weight or four adults.

 The boat has a draft of 3.57 ft with the centreboard extended.
 Retracting the centreboard allows operation in shallow water, beaching or ground transportation on a trailer.

 The boat may be optionally fitted with a small outboard motor for docking and maneuvering.
 The maximum power is 3.35 hp and maximum motor weight is 33 lb.

 Optional equipment includes a polyethylene foredeck, trapeze, an outboard motor mount, a launching dolly and a boat trailer for ground transport.

-For sailing downwind the design may be equipped with a optional symmetrical spinnaker of 107 sqft or an asymmetrical spinnaker of 118 sqft.
+For sailing downwind the design may be equipped with an optional symmetrical spinnaker of 107 sqft or an asymmetrical spinnaker of 118 sqft.

 The boat's hull is 100% recyclable and the box it is shipped in is 100% recyclable material, made from 100% managed woodland materials, with a high percentage of previously recycled material.
 The hull wrapping material is biologically-based, made from 51% sugar cane waste, officially classified in the UK as paper and is also 100% recyclable.